-Specify the category and activities that will utilize ESG funds (as selected on Attachment 2)
+Specify the category and activities that will utilize ESG funds (as selected on Attachment 2) Select from the following:

-- Select One

 - Homeless Families with Children

 - Homeless Individuals

 - Victims of Domestic Violence

 - Homeless Youth

-2. Category Description (7000 Characters)
+2. Category Description (5000 Characters)

 Describe the clients/population that will be served, as stated in the Federal Regulations Section 576.2, and the process that will be followed to document their homelessness.
 Be very specific as to how these funds will be utilized.